-I keep Canadian dividend paying stocks unregistered or inside the TFSA.
+I only keep Canadian dividend paying stocks non-registered or inside the TFSA.
 Why?

-Over time, I will use the contribution room available to me in the TFSA to hold primarily Canadian dividend paying stocks, Canadian Real Estate Investment Trusts (REITs) and likely one Canadian ETF to generate tax-free retirement income.
+Over time, I will use the contribution room available to me in the TFSA to hold primarily Canadian dividend paying stocks, Canadian Real Estate Investment Trusts (REITs).
+This will provide retirement (hopefully early retirement) income.

-I keep U.S. dividend paying stocks in my RRSP.
+I keep a few U.S. dividend paying stocks in my RRSP.
 Why?